Tadasu85/steemstarssails/README.md

 If you dont know what the steem network is check it out at https://steemit.com/

+_________Setup_________

+1) git clone this repo after having installed NVM & NPM

+2) we need node 6.10.2 so run nvm install 6.10.2

+3) set that version of node as your default with nvm alias default 6.10.2

+4) install mongodb

+5) cd into this rep and run npm install

+6) install sails globally for its hooks npm install sails -g

+7) launch mongo db script with ./mongod

+8) sails lift and then open your browser to localhost:1337

+9) Enjoy!
+PRs will only be reviewed with tests passed.

 The Token that SteemStars! depends on for a funding model can be found here: https://counterpartychain.io/asset/STEEMSTARS

 This is one of the funding models that this software/game uses.
 As such if you would like to see further growth of this software you can help by buying this token and using it.